-Index of Subscribing Members 1822-1855
+Index of YPS Members 1822-1855

-As many as 106 of the members were ordained ministers of religion, predominantly Church of England, but with Unitarians under Charles Wellbeloved and John Kenrick strongly influential in the affairs of the Society.
-There were also Catholic priests connected with York convent.
-The Anglicans included Archbishop Edward Vernon Harcourt and two of his sons, notably William Venables Vernon, a dynamic first president of the Society, together with Harcourt’s successor, Archbishop Musgrave, seven archdeacons, three deans and a bishop.
+As many as 100 of the members were ordained ministers of religion, 92 of them Church of England, but with the Unitarians’ Charles Wellbeloved and John Kenrick strongly influential in the affairs of the Society.
+There were three Catholic priests, two of them connected with the Bar Convent.
+The Anglicans included Archbishop Edward Vernon Harcourt and two of his sons, notably William Venables Vernon, a dynamic first president of the society, together with Harcourt’s successor, Archbishop Musgrave, seven archdeacons, three deans and a bishop.
 The best known today is perhaps the writer and wit, Sydney Smith.
 York’s Quakers were well represented, with Backhouses and Tukes, Joseph Rowntree establishing his shop in Pavement, John Ford at Bootham School, and the first woman to be elected, Eliza Stringer, head of the Friends’ Girls’ School.